 These musicians were so preoccupied with whether or not they could create a wonderful tribute to the Jurassic Park theme that they didn’t stop to think whether they should.
 Well, Classic FM is glad they did…

-Because adding goat noises to any tune makes it immediately a thousand times better than tunes without goat noises all over them.
+Because adding goat noises to any tune makes it immediately a thousand times better than tunes without goat noises in them.
 You're so very welcome.

 It’s the first big reveal of Jurassic Park , the moment we cut from Sam Neill’s amazed face to a sweeping view of dinosaurs in their prelapsarian glory.
 And what better instrument to convey the majesty of a Brachiosaurus than the melodica?
 Perhaps not the most technically accomplished on our list, but certainly the most popular.

 Dr John Hammond, played by Richard Attenborough, is the brains behind the movie’s eponymous theme park.
 So an electric organ version (played on a Yamaha Electone, alas, not a Hammond organ) seems appropriate.
 At the risk of sounding sexist… ‘Clever girl.’

 This heavy metal version of Jurassic Park contains enough fossil-bearing rock to keep the most ardent palaeontologist happy.
 The face-melting begins at 1:40.

 Some people really love the Jurassic Park theme.
 If you are one of them, try this version, which basically repeats the Theme from Jurassic Park again and again for 10 hours.

 Dinosaurs ruled the Earth for 180 million years.
 It is difficult to conceive such a vast period of time.
 Perhaps this 1,000% slowed-down version of the Jurassic Park theme will help you with that.